whosnorman/sfpc-marquee/README.md

 # sfpc-marquee
-A widget you can include to link out to everyone's wonderful blogs :sparkle:
+A widget you can include to link out to everyone's wonderful blogs :sparkles:

 ### General idea